ballerina-platform/ballerina-distribution/examples/mysql-query-column-mapping/mysql_query_column_mapping.md

-# MySQL client - Query with advanced mapping
+# Database Access - Query with advanced mapping

 This BBE demonstrates how to use the MySQL client for query operations with advanced mapping for column names.